passiv/snaptrade-sdks/sdks/go/docs/HoldingsStatus.md

 HasLastSuccessfulSync returns a boolean if a field has been set.

-### SetLastSuccessfulSyncNil

-`func (o *HoldingsStatus) SetLastSuccessfulSyncNil(b bool)`

- SetLastSuccessfulSyncNil sets the value for LastSuccessfulSync to be an explicit nil

-### UnsetLastSuccessfulSync
-`func (o *HoldingsStatus) UnsetLastSuccessfulSync()`

-UnsetLastSuccessfulSync ensures that no value is present for LastSuccessfulSync, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)